 The following pages contain goals and objectives for the next three years.
 Staff developed a work plan to fulfill these Board-level goals and objectives.

-Key Areas of Change.
 This strategic business plan focuses only on key areas where there is a change or a desire for additional clarity of direction.
 Numerous existing and ongoing initiatives, programs, and actions are not incorporated into this Plan.